Buy Our Books Actionable tips and preventive awareness

 Spray the area with an enzymatic cleaner (or an eco-friendly DIY cleaner) if safe for the type of fabric that has been soiled.

-Allow the cleaner to sit for 5 to 10 minutes and then blot up excess moistures.
+Allow the cleaner to sit for 5 to 10 minutes, and then blot up excess moisture.
 You may need to re-spray the area a few times to completely remove the stain.
 Once all the stain if gone, spray with cool or cold water and then gently blot again.

 As a final disinfection, spray with the Tersano iClean mini.